 Single nucleotide polymorphisms (SNPs)

-SNPs are mutations of a particular gene that results in altered functions of the gene.
+It is thought that genetic variations may influence the effect of vitamins on the body or increase the risk of a particular deficiency.
+Single nucleotide polymorphisms (SNPs) are gene variants or mutations that result in altered functions of the gene.
 It is these SNPs that companies offering personalized supplements are checking for during testing.

-For example, approximately 25% of the US population have a variant (SNP) of the gene that codes for the enzyme 5,10-methylenetetrahydrofolate reductase (MTHFR).
-People with this variation require folate supplementation above the recommended daily allowance (RDA).
+For example, it is common to have a variant (SNP) of the gene that codes for an enzyme called 5,10-methylenetetrahydrofolate reductase (MTHFR).
+People with certain variations in this gene may require folate supplementation above the recommended daily allowance (RDA).

-Therefore, the companies offering personalized supplementation would formulate your regimen to contain more folate than someone without the MTHFR variant.
+If your test results reveal such a variant, the companies offering personalized supplementation would formulate your regimen to contain more folate than usual.
 By doing this, they claim to maximize nutritional support geared for your specific genetic makeup.

 However, there has been no scientific evidence that personalized supplements and vitamins produce any additional benefits.
 They have also not been found to prevent or treat any medical condition.

 Secondly, it is impossible to identify a vitamin deficiency through DNA testing alone.
 Therefore, these genetics-based supplements only identify possible needs.
 They fail to correctly identify actual needs which can only be performed by a blood test.